SummaryRead the full fact sheet

 - occur at night, in the morning after significant exposure, or during the working day

-Work-aggravated asthma is different from occupational asthma, which occurs when there is sensitisation to a substance encountered at work.
+Work-aggravated asthma occurs when there is sensitisation to a substance encountered at work, which is different from occupational asthma.
 Work-aggravated asthma occurs when people who already have asthma are exposed to factors, such as gases or fumes, smoke, dust or cold dry air, which irritate the airways, causing asthma symptoms to occur and make a pre-existing condition worse.

 Asthma and high-risk jobs